 Twins closer Glen Perkins said he rarely shows emotion after closing out games, but he let out a fist pump following his 19th save this season.

-“With everything that’s been going on and not doing well [Friday], I was excited today to get that one done, win this series and give us a chance to sweep them [Sunday],” Perkins said following the Twins’ 4-3 victory over the White Sox at Target Field.
+“With everything that’s been going on and not doing well [Friday], I was excited today to get that one done, win this series and give us a chance to sweep them [Sunday],” Perkins said.

-He gave up a leadoff triple to Adam Eaton, who promptly scored on a sacrifice fly.
-Then pinch hitter Paul Konerko lined a single right over Perkins’ head with sluggers Jose Abreu and Adam Dunn due up.
+He allowed a leadoff triple to center fielder Adam Eaton, who scored on a sacrifice fly in the next at-bat.
+Then pinch hitter Paul Konerko recorded a single right over Perkins’ head with first baseman Jose Abreu and designated hitter Adam Dunn due.

-Perkins struck out both swinging — Abreu with a breaking ball and Dunn with a fastball.
-Dunn has not recorded a hit against Perkins in 11 career at-bats with eight strikeouts and one walk.
+Perkins struck out both swinging – Abreu with a breaking ball and Dunn with a fastball.
+Dunn has not recorded a hit against Perkins in 10 career at-bats with seven strikeouts and one walk.

 “I’ve had some good success against Dunn, knock on wood,” Perkins said.
 “It’s never a comfortable at-bat because if he hits it, he’s going to hit it far.”